ConstArc/ConstArc/README.md

-Interested in: CS, A.I., M.L., Mathematics and Science Learning CS in Department of Informatics and Telecommunications of NKUA, Greece. email->arkoulis.kostas02@gmail.com
+I am interested in: CS, A.I., M.L., Mathematics and Science.
+Learning CS in Department of Informatics and Telecommunications of NKUA, Greece. email->arkoulis.kostas02@gmail.com